Mohamed-js/RUBY-CAPSTONE/README.md

 - Clone the repository by: `git clone https://github.com/Mohamed-js/RUBY-CAPSTONE.git`
 - `cd` to the directory of the project
 - Run this command `ruby bin/scraper.rb`
-- Enter the link of the E-commerce site.
+- Enter the products page link of the `Souq.com` site.
-- Follow instructions inside the program.
+- Try this demo link "https://deals.souq.com/eg-en/smart-tvs/c/15236"

 ### Run tests